Overview

 Description: These are radioactive substances encased in robust containers (e.g., metal or hard plastic) designed to prevent the escape of radioactivity.
 The primary risk associated with sealed sources is external radiation exposure rather than contamination.

-Examples: Common usage includes sources found in analytical equipment, such as electron capture devices, radiation detector check sources, and static eliminators.
+Examples: Common uses include sources in analytical equipment, such as Mössbauer spectroscopy, large calibration sources, and moisture gauges.

 Safety Requirements: Sealed sources require routine inventory checks and regular leak testing to ensure the integrity of their containment.